kennysmithed/origins2223/index.md

 We have lectures 2.10pm-4pm on Mondays, and you will be allocated to a tutorial group which will meet for 1 hour later in the week (Wednesday, Thursday or Friday). **There is no tutorial in week 1** - tutorials start in week 2 (week commencing 23rd January).

-Lectures and tutorials are both essential to doing well on the course - the lectures provide a broad overview on major issues in the evolution of language, and the tutorials give you with an opportunity to discuss more specific topics in detail with your classmates, guided by your tutor.
+Lectures and tutorials are both essential to doing well on the course - the lectures provide a broad overview of major issues in the evolution of language, and the tutorials give you the opportunity to discuss more specific topics in detail with your classmates, guided by your tutor.

 ### Arrangements for lectures and tutorials